Singapore Armed Forces Band: National Youth Winds

 In collaboration with the Band Directors Association (Singapore), NYW gave their debut performance at the Festival Winds Gala Concert on 15 December 2024 at the School of the Arts Concert Hall.
-They presented a well-rounded programme that included Eric Whitacre's melancholic October and Philip Sparke’s virtuosic The Year of the Dragon.

 The combined clarinet sections of NYW and the SAF Central Band then performed on 1 February 2025 at the Esplanade Concourse.
-As part of Band Weekend, they played familiar tunes from jazz, ballet, and musical theatre classics transcribed for the rich sonorities of the instrument.
-The ensemble also took the opportunity to feature local arrangers and composers, highlighting their contributions to classical music in Singapore.
-The local composer featured in this programme was Germaine Goh, who was commissioned to write a suite of folk songs for clarinet octet.
+As part of Band Weekend, they played tunes from jazz, ballet, and musical theatre classics.
+It also perform tunes by local arrangers and composers, highlighting their contributions to classical music in Singapore.